Having a dehumidifier with the wrong setting can be just as useless as having no dehumidifier.

 As we can see, the dehumidifier setting also depends on the outdoor temperature.

 Obviously, the basement dehumidifier setting of 30% would be the safest but not the most energy-efficient.
 If the 40% basement relative air humidity can guarantee the absence of mold growth, all the electricity needed to bring relative humidity from 40% to 30% would be wasted (or would be of no consequence as far as mold growth is concerned).

 Here is the full list of basement dehumidifier setting options with commentary:

 - 60%.
 Too high; mold might grow.
 Is 60 humidity too high for a basement?
 Most definitely.

 - 50%.
 Not safe enough; at high temperatures, there might be a minimal change of mold growth (usually localized to a corner).

 - 40%.
 Just perfect; very safe with no chance of mold growth.

 - 30%.
-Needlesly low, you will waste energy to reduce humidity from 40% to 30% without increasing anti-mold safety.
+Needlessly low, you will waste energy reducing humidity from 40% to 30% without increasing anti-mold safety.